BavaniEnnares04/credit-card-fraud-detector/README.md

-# Detecting Fraudulent Credit Card Transactions
+# Credit Card Fraud Detection

 ![jpg](figures/cc_fraud.jpg)

 ## Introduction

-In this project, we will develop classification systems for the detection of fraudulent credit card activity, using a dataset of credit card transactions provided on [Kaggle](https://www.kaggle.com/mlg-ulb/creditcardfraud).
+In this project, we will develop **classification systems for the detection of fraudulent credit card activity**, using a dataset of credit card transactions provided on [Kaggle](https://www.kaggle.com/mlg-ulb/creditcardfraud).
 As most credit card transactions are genuine, this task will require us to work with a highly imbalanced dataset.
 Thus, to build a powerful classifier that is capable of detecting fraud, we will need to solve the issue of data imbalance, which will be a key consideration throughout this project.

 As we walk through this project, all steps will be thoroughly explained and documented.
 Looking ahead, we will tackle the data imbalance problem using an upsampling/oversamplling method known as Synthetic Minority Oversampling Technique, or **SMOTE**.
 We will clean and process our data before feeding it to 2 key models of interest: **Light GBM and XGBoost**.
 Lastly, we will evaluate our models on a test set of credit card transactions to determine the precision and recall of our classifiers, and we will also assess the performance of an **artificial neural network (ANN)**.
 Our goal is to build a fraud detection classifier that maximizes F1 score by achieving high precision and recall.